TheSilvered/FastMathTeX/README.md

 Optionally you can add executable rights to the file and add the `./src/` directory to your `PATH` (only for UNIX based systems).

+> [!IMPORTANT]
+> If when switching to multiline mode you don't see a prompt such as `| 10>`
+> try installing `gnureadline`.
+Whithout it line numbers will still work but
+> they have to be typed manually to edit a line.

 ## How to use

 You are given a prompt where you can input a custom syntax, after you are done